 Mildew is found on host plants like beans, maize, potato, tomato, rice and other plants.
 Mildew also grows on clothing, leather, paper, shower curtains, window sills where the moisture content is high.
 Reproduction is both sexually and asexually, via the production of spores.

-Some of the common molds include Acremonium, Aspergillus, and Penicillium.
+Some of the common mold genera include Acremonium, Aspergillus, and Penicillium, the latter of which includes a species (Penicillium chrysogenum) used in penicillin antibiotics.
 Examples of mildew include Peronospora sp, Blumeria, and Podosphaera.

 Some molds are used in food production.
 For example, Penicillium is used in the production of cheese, Neurospora in the production of oncom, which is made from the by-product of tofu, other molds in the production of bread, soya sauce and so on.
 Mildew has no uses as such in food production.